Zero-Tang/NoirVisor/contributing.md

 ## Programming Language Selection in Contribution
 As already announced in the "readme" file in NoirVisor's repository, NoirVisor's owner, Zero Tang, does not welcome languages other than C and Assembly to involve the NoirVisor's core.

-## Sign-Off
-It is significant that NoirVisor will record contributions and corresponding contributors.
-Contribution details will be stated as a piece of comment in relevant code area. \
-For successful contribution, please write down your name at the bottom that can directly recognize you with following format: \
-Netizen Name, [E-Mail Address] \
-By saying Netizen Name, it refers to the name you use in GitHub.
-Your real name can also be accepted.
-If you prefer the name you use in other forums, you may state down that forum website. \
-Starting from your first contribution, you, nonetheless, cannot use other names on your future contribution, unless you contribute through another account.

 ## Pull-Requests
 To contribute, you have to fork this repository, make your patches, then open a Pull-Request. \
 Each commit of your patch should be able to be built for all targets.
 If you pushed your commits without realizing, you may use `git rebase` command to amend them and then do a `git push -f`.
 For example, you may squash the "fix" commit into its previous commit.